CyberWarrior5466/nea/report/report.md

 ## Justification

 Some people may argue that a translator for AQA code would be unnecessary and would hinder students.
 It is mainly used for offline on-paper examinations without a computer.
-So having  a tool to generate machine code would not be needed.
-Moreover it may confuse students to what pseudo-code is.
+So having  a tool to generate machine code would not be needed as it  may confuse students to what the purpose of pseudo-code is.
 Furthermore where a working algorithm is needed it would be sufficient to manually translate AQA pseudo-code to an existing high level language where a compiler or translator is already available.

 However I would argue that an AQA code translator would have real world uses not just as a research project.
 For example using this tool,  it would give students more experience and knowledge of AQA code, which would aid reading and comprehension skills.
 Moreover, it would mean that manually rewriting AQA code into another high level language for example python would be unheeded.
-And it would avoid the chances of bugs being introduced in the rewrite and would save students a large amount of time.
+And it would avoid the chances of bugs being introduced in the rewrite saving students a large amount of time.

-In this project, I am going to explore the feasibility and attempt to implement my own AQA code translator.

-This problem could be solved if an AQA 'pseudo-code' translator was available.
-This would allow students to run their code to check for correct output.
-Teachers could better explain pseudo-code using the same step  by step

-And aid educators who could using It could also aid teachers who could demonstrate automatically tracing an algorithm using a debugger or aid examiners in marking.
-However the problem is mainly begin solved for students to aid learning.
+It could also help teachers help teachers who could demonstrate automatically tracing an algorithm using a debugger or aid examiners in marking.
+However the problem is mainly begin solved for students to aid learning, so I will attempt to find a student as my primary client.

 ## Research